 A mild (2.3) earthquake was reported by the USGS at 11:34 pm on December 20 (or in UTC time, December 21 at 4:34 am) and was felt by people in the White River Junction area.
 Although earthquakes are not common in Vermont, people should be prepared to drop, cover and hold on during a seismic event.
+View the report at the USGS.

 PLAN - MAP - TEST - PROTECT